 Rackham Conference Travel Grant

-- Register travel with the U-M and obtain U-M Travel Abroad Health Insurance.
+- Student travel registry and U-M Travel Abroad Health Insurance please see Global Michigan page.

 The Rackham Conference Travel Grant is intended to provide opportunities for Rackham graduate students to become familiar with, and participate in the life of, their academic professions.
 As part of its university-wide commitment to advancing international research and training, the International Institute provides funding for 30 awards to international destinations.
 The remainder of the funding comes from Rackham.
 You must submit your applications before the first day of the conference for travel through the end of the final term of registration.
 The conference may occur anytime up through your final semester of registration.
 Applications will not be considered for retroactive funding.